Transgender Support Programmes

 Links to useful documents:

 - Changing your name: you can start using a new name without needing to officially record this.
 If you want to change your personal details with organisations, you will usually be asked for a legal document showing your change of name.
 The most common ways for trans people legally changing name are by Statutory Declaration or Deed Poll.
 You can download a Q&A information sheet here.
-The Scottish Courts Service’s standard Statutory Declaration document for changing name is Statutory Declaration Change of Name.
 You can download an alternative format used by some transgender people here.

 Trans Sexual Health Resources

 - Trans Sexual Health Factsheet, The National LGB&T Partnership

 - More Trans Health Factsheets (including a range of health topics), The National LGB&T Partnership

 - Tips for Sexual Wellbeing, College of Sexual and Relationship Therapists